 Alex?
 Our humor is so warped that we spend entirely too much time laughing.
 For two grown-ups without kids around to entertain them, the house chuckles.
 I think part of that is because we check in with each other from time to time:

 - Are you happy?

 - On a scale of 1 to 10, where are you today?

 - Do you love me?
 (I usually add: more than your 1964 GTO?
 To which he graciously responds, yes, adding: more than your MacBook?
 To which I sigh and give what I hope is a convincing, yes.)

 The point is that unlike the hotels we stay in (see TripAdvisor reviews for a slew of them), we ask that question periodically: How’s it going and do I need to change anything I’m doing to move the needle up the scale?

-Do you ever check in with your friends?
-Hey, how am I doing for you?
-Have I been around enough lately?
+Do you check in with your friends?
+How am I doing in our friendship?
 Do you need anything?
-In the rushed craziness that is our modern life, it’s easy to forget about the people who are important to us.
+In the rushed craziness that is modern life, it’s easy to forget about the people who are important to us.
 Easy to forget to ask how they truly are and wait for a real answer.